netbirdio/docs/docs/how-to-guides/adding-users-to-netbird.md

 ---
 sidebar_position: 2
 ---
-# Adding Users to your Network
+# Add Users to your network

 Whether you have a network for personal use or manage your company's corporate network, you'd probably want to invite people to your account and join your NetBird network.